dominiquedevriese/ogp-notes/modular_effects.md

 similarly become easy to implement, but we leave them as an exercise for the reader.

-# Stateful Effect Abstractions: Objects #
+# Single-Object Effect Abstractions #

 But what if we want to enforce properties about effects that are a bit more stateful, for example: